From beaches to mountaintops, from iconic cities to small towns, from wineries to lakeshores, there is no shortage of romantic getaways in the USA.

-As much as we love traveling abroad, the plethora of romantic escapes in our own homeland always leaves us with insatiable wanderlust everytime we return–with each visit to the United States, we try to cross off at least one more spot on our (very long) wish list.
+As much as we love traveling abroad, the plethora of romantic escapes in the United States also leaves us with insatiable wanderlust–and with every road trip to visit family or weekend getaway, we try to cross yet another spot off of our long wish list.

 If your list of romantic getaways in the USA isn’t a mile long already, it’s about to be.